 02. Accept the fact that you cannot go very high if your time is short.

-03. Learn to recognize the symptoms of AMS: headache, nausea, loss of appetite, sleeplessness, fluid retention and/or swelling of the body.
+03. Learn to recognize the symptoms of AMS: headache, nausea, loss of appetite, sleeplessness, fluid retention, and/or swelling of the body.
 The cure is to climb no higher until the symptoms have disappeared.

 04. Do not expect everyone in your group to acclimatize at the same rate.
-If you experience such discomforts, tell the accompanying travel High Solu facilitators immediately.
+If you experience such discomfort, tell the accompanying Best Nepal Trekking facilitators immediately.

 05. For the sake of safety, if the trek leader deems it necessary to ask a participant who is suffering from AMS to descend, he will have the authority to do so even though it may go against the will of that participant.

 Nepalese people are mainly divided into two distinct groups, the Indo-Aryans and the Mangoloids.
 Since 2008AD, Nepal has been declared a secular country.
 The Hindu Temples and Buddhist Shrines are scattered all over the Kingdom.
-Nepal is the birthplace of Lord Buddha, Herald of Peace, The Light of Asia.
-Hindus, Buddhists, Muslims and Christians live together in harmony.
+Nepal is the birthplace of Lord Buddha, the Herald of Peace, and The Light of Asia.
+Hindus, Buddhists, Muslims, and Christians live together in harmony.
 And other nature worshippers, too, exist here.
-Ethnic diversity and custom of Nepal make Nepal the most fascinating tourist destination in the world.
-Official statistics indicates that Nepali population of around 35 millions includes more than 90 ethnic groups speaking 100 different languages and dialects.

-In the major cities of Nepal, like Kathmandu, Patan, Bhaktapur, Pokhara, you will find well resourced shopping malls.
-From clothes, shoes, accessories, sports wear, electronic goods, cosmetics, food and decoration items to kitchen wares you can purchase any goods.
-In Nepal shopping of both local and imported goods are possible.
-Most shops and clothing stores have fixed price tagged along their goods.
-But in case of small shops, you can bargain the prices for purchasing goods.
-While shopping in Nepal it is advisable to carry Nepali currency in cash as most of the shops only accept cash.
-In Kathmandu, Thamel, Newroad and DurbarMarg are the most popular Shopping centers.
+In the major cities of Nepal, like Kathmandu, Patan, Bhaktapur, and Pokhara, you will find well-resourced shopping malls.
+From clothes, shoes, accessories, sportswear, electronic goods, cosmetics, food, and decoration items to kitchen wares you can purchase any goods.
+In Nepal shopping for both local and imported goods is possible.
+Most shops and clothing stores have fixed prices tagged along with their goods.

 Kathmandu is a paradise for food lovers.
-Besides Nepali food Nepal restaurants here serve varieties of hygienic delicacies from Indian, Chinese, Tibetan, Japanese, Italian, Australian, Russian, Korean, Mexican, Thai etc to continental at remarkably reasonable price.
-If you desire to lead a Nepali lifestyle during your stay in Nepal, then there are also some restaurants serving pure Nepali cuisine (Dal Bhat) which comprises of steamed rice, lentil soup and varieties of vegetable/non vegetable curries.
-Thamel, the tourist hub of Kathmandu, is well known for many excellent restaurants, cafés and pubs.
-Pokhara also have numerous restaurants that serve every kind of delicacies complementing your taste.
-The foods in the mountains(trekking routes) also fresh, hygenic and delicious.
+Besides Nepali food, Nepal restaurants here serve varieties of hygienic delicacies from Indian, Chinese, Tibetan, Japanese, Italian, Australian, Russian, Korean, Mexican, Thai, etc to continental at a remarkably reasonable price.
+If you desire to lead a Nepali lifestyle during your stay in Nepal, then there are also some restaurants serving pure Nepali cuisine (Dal Bhat) which comprises steamed rice, lentil soup, and varieties of vegetables/non-vegetable curries.

 Travel insurance is not included in the trip price.
 It is essential that you take out comprehensive travel insurance prior to your trek.
-Your travel insurance must provide cover against personal accident, medical expenses, emergency evacuation (including helicopter rescue) and personal liability.
-We also recommend that it cover trip cancellation and loss of luggage and personal effects.
+Your travel insurance must provide cover against personal accidents, medical expenses, emergency evacuation (including helicopter rescue), and personal liability.
+We also recommend that it cover trip cancellation, loss of luggage and personal effects.

-Nepal offers a wide range of accommodation, from 5 star luxury hotels to budget-priced guest houses.
-Top hotel in Nepal gives you the high quality services.
+Nepal offers a wide range of accommodations, from 5-star luxury hotels to budget-priced guesthouses.
+Top hotel in Nepal gives you high-quality services.
 Whatever your requirements are, Nepal hotels can meet them all.

 Best Nepal Trekking P(LTD), is always recommend the best Hotels in Nepal for your holidays.